HSLU-NaomiM/foxy-dashboard/README.md

 # Vending-dashboard

-`#0969DA` This project is a web-based dashboard designed to monitor and manage machine data, alerts, and maintenance logs.
+`#0969DA hbghj` This project is a web-based dashboard designed to monitor and manage machine data, alerts, and maintenance logs.
 It provides a centralized interface for viewing machine status, tracking real-time alerts, and uploading data from CSV or JSON files to a backend database.

 ## Features
 Machines Overview: View a list of all registered machines with key details like ID, name, location, and revenue.